scarnecchia/bsky-follow-labeler/README.md

 Currently will only work with one target.
 Someone who knows their way around TypeScript better than me can probably make some simple changes to allow it to label followers for multiple accounts.

-**This project requires familiarity with TypeScript, the command line and Linux.
-I hope to improve the onboarding experience in the future.**

 ## Support My Work

 If you find this project helpful, please consider supporting Alice, whose template made this possible: